oppia/oppia-web-developer-docs/Mobile-device-testing.md

 1. Once the simulator app icon appears in the dock, you can either pin it in the dock, or move/copy the app to a more convenient location for future access.
 This allows you to open the simulator without having to first open Xcode.
 1. Open Safari, then navigate to a locally-hosted developer instance to test Oppia on iOS.

+#### Directly run the simulator via command line

+1. See a list of available simulators using `xcrun simctl list`.
+Example output: `iPhone 11 (17DDCE3C-1V29-4251-BC19-21168CA1B259) (Shutdown)`
+The string of alphanumerics within the `()` is the UDID.
+1. Run a particular device using its UDID `open -a Simulator --args -CurrentDeviceUDID <device UDID>`.

 ## Installing Android Emulator

 1. Follow the directions for installing the [Android SDK Tools](https://developer.android.com/sdk/installing/index.html?pkg=tools).